Blockchain-World/FairThunder/README.md

 ### contract_solidity
 - This folder provides the code (implemented in Solidity 0.5.10+) of smart contract.

+### downloading_demo
+- This folder provides the code (implemented in Java 1.8) and starting script to test the latency of downloading either a fixed size of content with various chunk size or a fixed number of chunks with various chunk size in the FairThunder downloading setting.
+The experiment is conducted in both LAN and WAN.

 ### streaming_round_demo
 - This folder provides the code (implemented in Java 1.8.0_275) and starting script to test the latency of streaming a set of content chunks, i.e., multiple delivery rounds, in the FairThunder streaming setting.
 The experiment is conducted in both LAN and WAN.